High order symplectic partitioned Lie group methods: Numerical tests

 The VRKMK methods that were tested are based on the 1-, 2- and 3-stage Gauss methods, and Kutta's third order method.
 These methods are defined by the Butcher tableaux and cut-off parameters in \Fref{tab:RKMKbutcher}.
 These methods can be shown to satisfy the extra order conditions for variational integrators to their respective orders.

 The order of the VCG methods were also tested.
-To obtain higher order, symmetric composition of the midpoint method (which is symmetric) as described in \cite[Section~V.3.2]{hairer06} was used.
+To obtain higher order, symmetric composition of the midpoint method (which is symmetric, see \Fref{exa:midpoint}) as described in \cite[Section~V.3.2]{hairer06} was used.
 The Butcher tableaux of the resulting methods are the same as those of the fourth and sixth order diagonally implicit Runge--Kutta methods (DIRK) shown in \Fref{tab:VCGbutcher}.
 The parameters~$\gamma_1,\dotsc, \gamma_4$ were derived by Yoshida \cite{yoshida90}.

 The methods were implemented in \textsc{Matlab}, using a modified version of the DiffMan package~\cite{engoe01-1} for defining Lie algebra and Lie group classes and functions on these spaces.
-The sets of non-linear equations~\fref{eq:VRKMKgenq} and \fref{eq:vcg-integrator} were solved by fix-point iteration.
+The sets of non-linear equations~\Fref{eq:VRKMKgenq} and \Fref{eq:vcg-integrator} were solved by fixed-point iteration.
+The iteration was terminated when the norm of the residual became less than $10^{-11}$.

 In these tests we have used the data

 The initial data $\mu(0)$ is chosen so that the first component of $f\bigl(g(0), \mu(0)\bigr)$ is $\mathrm{e}_2$.

 The errors in $\mu(0.5)$ and $g(0.5)$ with respect to a reference solution are shown in \Fref{fig:order}.
 The errors plotted are $\norm{\mu-\mu_{\text{ref}}}_2 +\norm{g-g_{\text{ref}}}_2$, where the first $\norm{\cdot}_2$ is the Euclidean vector norm, and the second is the subordinate matrix norm.
 The reference solution was calculated using the sixth order VRKMK method with step size $h=10^{-3}$.
 The dashed lines are reference lines for the appropriate orders and are the same lines in the two plots.
 As is evident from the plots, errors from fixed point iteration dominates the errors for the 6th order methods when $h$ is small, and the methods appear to obtain their theoretical order.